vinicioslc/tinfoil-hat/README.md

       - 9008:8080
 ```

-## Workflow

-1. Serve all files statically inside path
-2. Serve web interface to navigate like on PHP apache servers
-3. Serve dynamically shop.json and shop.tfl as you place new games and files

-## TO-DO
+## We want but we can't

-- [ ] Add gui to override and customize TITLEID info on server
+- [ ] Have a gui to override and customize TITLEID info on server-side json db
 - [ ] Allow download torrent files from magnet link